valencik/mastersAPSC/documents/thesis/thesis.md

 %- Can I come up with a # of publication independent clustering schema?
 %- Probably not, and so the graph analysis would be quite useful here!
 %- Also use "Austin" S.M.Austin, Sam.Austin
-The product of the analysis in Section [Transformations](#transformations) is a list of candidates which may represent cases of multiple identifiers for a single author.
+The product of the analysis in the section on [Transformations](#transformations) is a list of candidates which may represent cases of multiple identifiers for a single author.
 To confirm multiply-identified single authors, that candidate list must be examined.
 Since the list is comparatively small we propose computationally expensive analyses may be performed to achieve that end.
 One method could use the network graph information and compare neighbors in the network @neighbor-matching.